trishnaguha/fedora-cloud-ansible/docker-remote-access/README.md

 Talk to Docker Daemon of Atomic Host
 ====================================

-This ansible playbook describes how to use [Docker](https://www.docker.com/) daemon of Atomic host remotely.
-Note that we are also going to secure the Docker daemon since we are connecting via Network which we will be doing with TLS.
+This ansible playbook describes how to use [Docker](https://www.docker.com/) daemon of Atomic host remotely.Note that we are also going to secure the Docker daemon with TLS since we are connecting via Network.

-TLS (Transport Layer Security) provides communication security over computer network.
-We will create client cert and server cert to secure our Docker daemon.
-OpenSSL will be used to to create the cert keys for establishing TLS connection.
+Before you carry on with the following steps keep in mind that ANY process on the client that can access the TLS certs now has FULL root access on the server and can do anything it wants to do.
+Therefore we will want to give access of Docker daemon of server only to the specific client host that can be trusted.

 I am using [Fedora-Atomic](https://getfedora.org/en/atomic/) host as remote(Docker Daemon host) and [workstation](https://getfedora.org/en/workstation/download/) as my present host(Docker Client host).